hollandThomas/jest-vue-emotion/README.md

 ```

 When the styles of a component change, the snapshot will fail and you'll be able to update the snapshot or fix the component.

+## Thanks

+This is heavily inspired by [jest-emotion](https://github.com/emotion-js/emotion/tree/master/packages/jest-emotion) which implements the same thing (and more) for React.